halofourteen/minecraft_map/README.md

     ssh -T git@github.com
     ```

-5. Make the backup script executable:
+5. Configure the backup script for your Minecraft server:

+    First, identify the correct path to your Minecraft world data:

     ```bash
+    # Find your Minecraft container ID
+    docker ps

+    # Inspect the container to find the volume mount points
+    docker inspect YOUR_CONTAINER_ID | grep -A 10 "Mounts"

+    # Check the world directory inside the container
+    docker exec YOUR_CONTAINER_ID ls -la /minecraft
+    ```

+    Then edit the `backup_and_push.sh` script if needed to update the paths:

+    ```bash
+    # Open the script in your favorite editor
+    nano backup_and_push.sh

+    # Update the SOURCE variable if your volume path is different
+    # Update the WORLD_PATH variable if your world is in a different location
+    ```

+6. Make the backup script executable:

+    ```bash
     chmod +x backup_and_push.sh
     ```

-6. Set up a cron job to run the backup script periodically:
+7. Set up a cron job to run the backup script periodically:
     ```bash
     crontab -e
     ```